open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/automatic.md

 After you have automatic instrumentation configured for your app or service, you might want to add [manual instrumentation](../manual) to collect custom telemetry data.

+## More examples
+You can find more examples and documents here [php examples](https://github.com/open-telemetry/opentelemetry-php-contrib)